Chachoan Airport

 Chachoan Airport (Aeropuerto Chachoan) (IATA: ATF, ICAO: SEAM) is a high elevation airport serving Ambato (also known as San Juan de Ambato), capital of the Tungurahua Province in Ecuador.
 The airport is 6 km northeast of Ambato, in a broad basin of the central Andes mountains cut through by the Ambato River.

 The Ambato VOR-DME (Ident: AMV) is located on a ridge 4.7 nmi south-southeast of the airport.
 The Ambato non-directional beacon (Ident: AMB) is located on the field.
 There is rising and mountainous terrain in all quadrants.

+Accident

+On October 28, 1997, An Aerogal Fairchild FH-227D, with registration HC-BUF, was operating a repositioning ferry flight with staff and equipment from Quito's Mariscal Sucre International Airport to Chachoan.
+Due to the pilots' and the airline's poor-to-none flight preparation to fly into this high-elevation airfield, the plane touched down halfway down the runway at high speed (at 100 knots).
+It overran the runway by 170 meters and fell into a 90-meter-deep ravine.
+There were no casualties among the seven occupants but the plane was written off.

+This particular airframe (cn.573 formerly N2784R) had been briefly used in 1992 for photoshoot purposes for the 1993 movie Alive, painted in the livery of the ill-fated Uruguayan Air Force 571.
+The photoshoot took place in Boeing Field, Seattle.